 Dr. Dawn Gilpin

-The program fee for Summer 2014 is $6,995.
-The program fee will include: ASU tuition for 3 credits, lodging, some group meals, group activities & cultural events, train travel from London to Paris, West End play, and local transportation passes.
+Program Fee includes: ASU tuition for 6 credits, lodging, some group meals, group activities & cultural events, transportation between cities, excursions, and local transportation passes.
 Not included: ASU student fees, trans-Atlantic airfare, passport & visa fees, daily meals, independent travel and miscellaneous items.

 ** Indicates rolling admission application process.
 Students will be immediately notified of acceptance into this program and be able to complete post-decision tasks prior to the term's application deadline.